Plug-in to Brighton!

-Electric Brighton is creating a map of demand for electric vehicles across the city.
+We've created a map of demand for electric vehicle infrastructure across the city.

 If you're ready to join the hundreds of drivers every month who are helping to improve air quality by ditching their petrol and diesel vehicles and going electric, make your voice heard and put yourself on our map, let us know you're ready to Hug the Plug!Join our Campaign